ebegen/Data-Science-Projects-with-Python/README.md

 	- [Predicting Advertisement](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/AdvertisementPrediction/AdvertisementPrediction.ipynb): In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
 We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.

 	- [Lending Club](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/LendingClub/LendingClub.ipynb): For this project we will be exploring publicly available data from LendingClub.com.
 Lending Club connects people who need money (borrowers) with people who have money (investors).

+	- [Iris Flower](https://github.com/ebegen/Data-Science-Projects-with-Python/blob/master/IrisFlower/IrisFlower.ipynb): In this project we will use the support vector machine method in examining the famous iris data set.